We are very happy to have our very own Naturopath, Nicola Simpson joining us at AlkaWay.

 An electric juicer can process masses of fruit, ejecting the pulp and fibre as it goes to give a ‘pure; fruit juice.
 Vendors of the slow-speed models add that the lack of heat generated by the process preserves vital enzymes.

 Enzymes are, as we know, catalysts for chemical reactions within the body.
 Almost all chemical reactions in a biological cell need enzymes in order to occur at rates sufficient for life.
 There are some 4000 known enzyme reactions.
 So ‘fresh’ enzymes would appear to be a useful component of our foods.
 Dr Norman Walker, a self-styled raw food pioneer, advocated a diet based solely on raw and fresh foods like vegetables, fruits nuts and seeds.
 He considered cooked or baked food ‘dead’ and therefore unhealthful, saying that “while such food can, and does, sustain life in the human system, it does so at the expense of progressively degenerating health, energy, and vitality.”
-He accepted frozen food, however, at this temperature the live enzymes did not seem to be killed.
+He accepted frozen food, however, at this temperature, the live enzymes did not seem to be killed.
 As a vegan, he did not recommend eating meat, dairy products (with the exception of raw goat milk), fish or eggs.
 However, some of his recipes include egg yolks, cottage cheese, and Swiss cheese, as well as raw cream.[8]
-His diet suggestions avoided such staple foods as bread, pasta and rice, and sugar.
+His diet suggestions avoided such staple foods as bread, pasta, rice, and sugar.

 According to Walker, the number one affliction underlying almost every ailment is constipation, stating that constipation is “the primary cause of nearly every disturbance of the human system.”
 He said this was because the blood vessels lining the colon collect nutrients missed by the small intestine.
 In his book Pure and Simple Natural Weight Control, Walker stated: “If the faeces in the colon have putrefied and fermented, any nutritional elements present in it would pass into the bloodstream as polluted products.
 What would otherwise be nutritional instead generates toxemia, a condition in which the blood contains poisonous products which are produced by the growth of pathogenic or disease-producing bacteria.”
 Walker maintained that the Standard American Diet causes the colon to be filled with toxins that strain the eliminative channels and ultimately, the immune system.

 Walker believed that dairy products especially had a deleterious effect on human health.
 He testified to the disappearance of many ailments upon the exclusion of dairy products.
 He explained that pathogenic organisms find an ideal breeding ground in the excess mucus that dairy products generate.
-He cited the following diseases as being aggravated or caused by mucus conditions in which dairy products are the major offender: undulant fever, colds, flu, bronchial troubles, tuberculosis, asthma, hay fever, sinus trouble, pneumonia and certain types of arthritis.
+He cited the following diseases as being aggravated or caused by mucus conditions in which dairy products are the major offenders: undulant fever, colds, flu, bronchial troubles, tuberculosis, asthma, hay fever, sinus trouble, pneumonia and certain types of arthritis.

 Walker never published a scientific study, so his claims must be viewed as more timely than timeless.